 The name says it all – kaiser for emperor and semmel for rolls.
 This king of rolls traces its origin back to 19th century Austria.
 These beautiful knotted rolls are soft and tasty to be had either plain or made into a sandwich.
 The beautiful rosette shaped rolls are usually topped with seeds , which definitely adds to the visual appeal.

-There are Kaiser roll stamps , which can be used to shape the dough into the beautiful flower shapes.
-Though beautiful I find the stamps to lack the artisan touch, and use a simple knotting technique to give the rolls its rosette shape.
+Don’t these look beautiful ?
+The buns in teh pictures are hand twisted but there are kaiser roll stamps available to shape them.
+I find a simple knotting technique to be very effective.
+The rosette shape has more artisan feel to it.
 By all means use the stamp especially if you are making large batches of rolls , but otherwise give the technique in the video a try ..

 Warm the water till it reaches 110°F - just warm to touch.
 Bring the egg and butter to room temperature.